 Helping Plants with Bent Stems

 Plants look different than people do, of course, but they have some of the same types of internal structures.
 For example, their circulatory systems transport nutrients, and the pith in their stems hold them upright in the same way your bones keep you upright.

 When you have plants with bent stems, you need to shore up their stems to keep the nutrients and water circulating from their roots to their foliage.
 How to repair crushed or bent stems?
 The best thing you can use is tape.

 How to Repair Crushed or Bent Stems

 Your first line of defense when you are fixing plant stems is tape.
-You can use florist tape, electrician’s tape or just plant Scotch tape.
+You can use florist tape, electrician’s tape, or just plain Scotch tape.
 Wrapping the bent flower stem with tape is somewhat like applying a cast to a broken leg.
-It straightens the stem and aligns the damaged areas, giving the stem the change to heal.
+It straightens the stem and aligns the damaged areas, giving the stem the chance to heal.